 This rail link is vital given the contributions the developing Bream Bay area makes to Northland's economy through its port and other businesses.
 A feasibility study completed in 2003 for the Regional and Whangarei District Councils found that developing the link would offer a host of benefits, including helping to ease forestry-related traffic volume and congestion problems on the region's roads.
 The study also found development of the rail link could create the equivalent of more than 200 fulltime jobs during the construction period and inject millions into the local economy.
 It could also help attract other big businesses to the Marsden Point area.

 The proposed Oakleigh to Marsden Point rail link leaves the existing North Auckland Line (NAL) at Oakleigh approximately 25km south of Whangarei City.
 It travels eastwards for approximately 16km to link with the new deepwater port at Marsden Point.

 The first stage in this project is the designation of the land needed for the rail link corridor.
 Designating the route means that the land will be available in the future when the funding is identified to build the railway.
 If this is not done, it means that a subdivision or other development may take place in the meantime on the land that makes up the preferred route.

 The first report on heavy traffic volumes in the Northland region was completed in 2001 to identify trends and routes for heavy traffic.
 Opus was commissioned by the Northland Regional Council to review and update the previous Heavy Traffic Volumes Report prepared in 2001.
 This report was completed at the end of 2006 and is discussed in more detail above.
-The report is available on the Council website at the following link:
+T

 The Northland Regional Council recognises and monitors the adverse environmental effects created by both the transport infrastructure and the modes of transport utilised through its Regional Land Transport Strategy.